DoD-Platform-One/gitlab/chart/doc/installation/tools.md

 Starting with version `v3.0.0` of the chart, Helm v3 (3.0.2 or higher required) is also fully supported.

-NOTE: **Note**:
+Note the following:

-We are not using Helm v3 for testing in CI.
+- We are not using Helm v3 for testing in CI.
 If you find issues specific to Helm v3, please create an issue in our [issue tracker](https://gitlab.com/gitlab-org/charts/gitlab/-/issues) and start the issue title with the keyword `[Helm3]`.

-NOTE: **Note**:
-Helm v2 consists of two parts, the `helm` (client) installed locally, and `tiller` (server) installed inside Kubernetes.
+- Helm v2 consists of two parts, the `helm` (client) installed locally, and `tiller` (server) installed inside Kubernetes.

-NOTE: **Note**:
-If you need to run Helm v2 and are not able to run Tiller in your cluster, for example on OpenShift, it's possible to use [Tiller locally](#local-tiller) and avoid deploying it into the cluster.
+- If you need to run Helm v2 and are not able to run Tiller in your cluster, for example on OpenShift, it's possible to use [Tiller locally](#local-tiller) and avoid deploying it into the cluster.
 This should only be used when Tiller cannot be normally deployed.

-NOTE: **Note**:
-Helm v2.15.x series contained multiple [severe bugs](../releases/3_0.md#problematic-helm-215) that affect the use of this chart. *Do not use these versions!*
+- Helm v2.15.x series contained multiple [severe bugs](../releases/3_0.md#problematic-helm-215)
+  that affect the use of this chart. *Do not use these versions!*

 ### Getting Helm